 What’s the difference between the two?

-Well, a commercial line of credit Chase offers is more geared towards bigger businesses with large working capital needs.
-According to Chase, their commercial line of credit is best for things like expanding into new markets or managing seasonal changes in expenses.
+Well, the commercial line of credit Chase offers is geared towards bigger businesses with large working capital needs.
+According to Chase, their commercial line of credit is best for larger working capital needs.

-These Chase lines of credit typically are larger than $500,000.
+In addition, these Chase lines of credit are larger than $500,000.
 The terms are initially set at 12 to 24 months, but given that you’re in good standing with the bank, you can renew your commercial line of credit.

-And like the Chase business line of credit, the commercial credit line has variable interest rates indexed by the LIBOR(London Interbank Offered Rate).
+The Chase commercial line of credit has variable interest rates indexed by the LIBOR (London Interbank Offered Rate).
 You won’t have to worry about annual fees with the Chase commercial line of credit.

 To repay what you draw from the line of credit, you’ll have monthly payments on only what you owe in interest.

 To evaluate eligibility for all Chase business loans, Chase looks at the type of business financial information that you might expect—credit score, time in business, annual revenue, etc.

-And it’s important to note before going into the process of applying that it’s tough to qualify for any bank business line of credit, and qualifying for the Chase business line of credit is no exception.
+Before going into the process of applying, it’s important to note that it’s tough to qualify for any bank business line of credit, and qualifying for the Chase business line of credit is no exception.

 Here are the credentials Chase will take into account when you submit an application:

 If you’re looking for a Chase business line of credit, then you should look at your financials closely and get them in tip-top shape.

 And when we say financials, we mean a lot of things.
-But the three main things Chase will look at is your credit score, fixed assets, and your debt-to-income ratio.
+But the three main business line of credit requirements Chase will look at are your credit score, fixed assets, and your debt-to-income ratio.

 Just like any traditional bank, Chase considers your personal and business credit score closely before working with you.
 If you don’t have a strong credit score (think 680+) to prove that you’ll repay your line of credit once you draw from it, Chase probably won’t approve your business line of credit application.